 by Passholder Diva

-I’ve been fortunate enough to take three separate trips to the 2017 Epcot International Food and Wine Festival this year, and I had the opportunity to taste (and sip!) quite a few of the offerings.
+I’ve been fortunate enough to take several trips to past Epcot International Food and Wine Festivals, and I had the opportunity to taste (and sip!) quite a few of the offerings.
 There were some definite hits, but also a few misses.
 Here is a round-up of what I thought were the best of the best along with a few tastes that, in my opinion, were not up to speed.

 For our little taste tour of the Festival, I’ll start in Future World where there was a new indoor area right next to Club Cool called the Light Lab.
 This area was full of fun drinks that glowed in the dark and was staffed by “scientists” in lab coats.
 My husband had the Space Flight of beers (Left Hand Brewing Company Polestar Pilsner, Playalinda Brewing Company Robonaut Red Ale, Elysian Brewing Space Dust IPA) for $9.00 and really enjoyed it since these were all brews he had not sampled previously.
 My daughters got the RGB Citrus Apple Freeze ($3.75 – nonalcoholic) and the Glownut ($3.00), a giant glow in the dark donut, respectively.
 They both liked them, and I truly appreciated the novelty, but they were just too darn sweet for me.

-Tip: You can use your DDP snack credits for many of the (nonalcoholic) items.
-It makes the most sense to save the credits for the pricier items – the New England Lobster Roll at Hops and Barley, for instance, is $8.00.
+Tip: When offered you can use your DDP snack credits for many of the (nonalcoholic) items.
+It makes the most sense to save the credits for the pricier items – the New England Lobster Roll at Hops and Barley, for instance, was $8.00.

 Moving on to Showcase Plaza, there were a number of booths crowded along the lakefront.
 My vegetarian daughter fell in love with the Roasted Beet Salad with Green Beans, Feta Cheese, Minus 8 Vinaigrette and Toasted Walnuts ($3.75) at the Farm Fresh kiosk.
 She had it THREE TIMES!
 This from a girl who had previously refused to even taste a beet.
 She also liked the Loaded Greek “Nachos”: Pita Chips, Meatless Sausage Crumbles, and Vegan Tzatziki ($4.50) from the Greek booth.
 This is one of the few vegan-friendly offerings at the Festival.